buttonwoodcx/bcx-validation/doc/tutorial.md

 > `$errors` is a special context variable only within error message override, it represents the original error messages array.

-> You might noticed the new validator we defined is quite bad for reusage.
+> You might noticed the new validator we defined is quite bad for reuse.
 It could be better if the min length was passed in as option `{validate: "atLeast", length: 8}`.
 We will revisit this and show you how to support option in validator function after [validator composition](#define-new-validator-with-composition).

 ## Chain of rules